llvm/llvm-project/lldb/docs/use/aarch64-linux.rst

 length, the debugee could still do something that would disable ``za`` again.

-If you want to know whether ``za`` is active or not, refer to bit 2 of the ``svcr`` register.
+If you want to know whether ``za`` is active or not, refer to bit 2 of the ``svcr`` register, otherwise known as ``SVCR.ZA``.

 ZA Register Presentation
 ........................

-As for SVE, LLDB does not know how you will use ``za``.
-At any given time an instruction could use any number of subsets of it.
-Therefore LLDB will show ``za`` as one large vector of individual bytes.
+As for SVE, LLDB does not know how the debugee will use ``za``, and therefore does not know how it would be best to display it.
+At any time any given instrucion could interpret its contents as many kinds and sizes of data.

+So LLDB will default to showing  ``za`` as one large vector of individual bytes.
+You can override this with a format option (see the SVE example above).

 Expression evaluation
 .....................